 - improved efficiencies through greater experience working with the client,

 - the importance of creating win-win for a stable long-term relationship,

 - risks of cost cutting to maintain margins that might diminish benefits to the client,

 Avoid ultimatums.
 Remember this is a collaboration.
-Ultimatums can damage your working relationship seriously.
+Ultimatums can seriously damage your working relationship.